zhangaz1/.hammerspoon-7/README.md

 ### WindowManager.spoon

 Moves and resizes windows.
+Features:

+- Every window can be resized to be a quarter, half or the whole of the screen.
+- Every window can be positioned anywhere on the screen, WITHIN the constraints of a grid.
+The grids are 1x1, 2x2 and 4x4 for maximized, half-sized and quarter-sized windows, respectively.
+- Any given window can be cycled through all sizes and locations with just 4 keys.
+For example: northwest quarter → northeast quarter → right half ↓ southeast quarter ↓ bottom half ↓ full-screen.

 #### WindowManager:bindHotKeys(\_mapping)

 _Method_
 This module offers the following functionalities:

-- maximize - maximizes the frontmost window.
+- `maximize` - maximizes the frontmost window.
 If it's already maximized, it will be centered and resized to be a quarter of the screen.
-- pushLeft - moves and/or resizes a window towards the left of the screen.
+- `pushLeft` - moves and/or resizes a window towards the left of the screen.
-- pushRight - moves and/or resizes a window towards the right of the screen.
+- `pushRight` - moves and/or resizes a window towards the right of the screen.
-- pushDown - moves and/or resizes a window towards the bottom of the screen.
+- `pushDown` - moves and/or resizes a window towards the bottom of the screen.
-- pushUp - moves and/or resizes a window towards the top of the screen.
+- `pushUp` - moves and/or resizes a window towards the top of the screen.
-- pushLeft - moves and/or resizes a window towards the left of the screen.
+- `pushLeft` - moves and/or resizes a window towards the left of the screen.
-- center - centers the frontmost window.
+- `center` - centers the frontmost window.

 **Parameters:**